CreatorDev/openwrt-old/README.md

             option encryption   psk2
             option key          <Password>

-   OR after booting update /etc/config/wireless as above and restart the network by running following command from serial console.
+   OR after booting the board, update /etc/config/wireless as above and restart the network by running following command from serial console.

         $root@OpenWrt:/# /etc/init.d/network restart